Sara Gama

-Sara Gama (born 27 March 1989) is an Italian former professional footballer who played as a centre-back, most notably for Serie A club Juventus, of which she captained, and formerly the Italy national team, which she also captained.
+Sara Gama (born 27 March 1989) is an Italian former professional footballer who played as a centre-back.

+She most notably played for Serie A club Juventus, of which she captained, and formerly the Italy national team, which she also captained.

 She is a seven-time Serie A winner, six of them with Juventus, and reached the knockout stages of two European Championships and one FIFA Women's World Cup with Italy.

 Club career

 Gama was passionate about football since a young age, joining Zaule (Muggia) and playing in mixed youth teams for them, later moving to Polisportiva San Marco in Villaggio del Pescatore in the municipality of Duino-Aurisina, where she remained for six years, playing for the first time in an all-female team.

 In a three-year period with UPC Tavagnacco, she made 52 appearances and scored 4 goals.
-With the yellow and blues, she finished third in Serie A Femminile in 2008-2009 season and reached the quarter-finals of the Italian Cup in her first two seasons there.
+With the yellow and blues, she finished third in Serie A Femminile in 2008–2009 season and reached the quarter-finals of the Italian Cup in her first two seasons there.

-Subsequently, she moved to another Serie A club Chiasiellis where she collected 50 appearances and scored twice, but during her third season there, suffered a serious knee injury while on international duty with Italy, keeping her out for most of the 2011-12 season, limiting her to seven club appearances out of 26 games played by the club.
-In her debut year at Chiasiellis, she played in the semi-finals of the 2010 Italian Cup, and finished seventh in Serie A in 2011-12, under the management of Fabio Franti.
+Subsequently, she moved to another Serie A club Chiasiellis where she collected 50 appearances and scored twice, but during her third season there, suffered a serious knee injury while on international duty with Italy, keeping her out for most of the 2011–12 season, limiting her to seven club appearances out of 26 games played by the club.
+In her debut year at Chiasiellis, she played in the semi-finals of the 2010 Italian Cup, and finished seventh in Serie A in 2011–12, under the management of Fabio Franti.

 During the summer break in 2010 she took the opportunity to play in a foreign championship for the first time, temporarily moving on loan to Pali Blues to play in the W-League.

-Gama played for PSG of Division 1 Féminine in between two spells with Brescia, where she won a Serie A championship and Coppa Italia double in 2015-2016, plus two consecutive Italian Super Cups in 2015 and 2016.
+Gama played for PSG of Division 1 Féminine in between two spells with Brescia, where she won a Serie A championship and Coppa Italia double in 2015–2016, plus two consecutive Italian Super Cups in 2015 and 2016.

 Juventus signed Gama on the establishment of their women's team and appointed her captain straight away.
-With Juve, Gama won five consecutive league titles from 2017-2018 to 2021-2022, plus three more Italian Cups in 2019, 2022 and 2023.
+With Juve, Gama won five consecutive league titles from 2017–2018 to 2021–2022, plus three more Italian Cups in 2019, 2022 and 2023.

 Three consecutive Italian Super Cups from 2019 to 2021 were also claimed.